Cellular $E_k$-algebras: -algebras

 \part{$E_k$-algebras}

-In this final part we will apply the results of Parts \ref{part:category} and \ref{part:homotopy} to $E_k$-algebras.
+In this third part we will apply the results of Parts \ref{part:category} and \ref{part:homotopy} to $E_k$-algebras.
 Next we develop a number of tools particular to this setting, most importantly a result relating $Q^{E_k}_\bL$ to $k$-fold bar constructions.
-In the final section we give a framework for the type of results we shall pursue in the sequels to this paper.

-In this part we will assume that the axioms of Sections \ref{sec:axioms-of-cats} and \ref{sec:axioms-of-model-cats} hold unless mentioned otherwise.
-The monads associated to $E_k$-operads will also satisfy the axioms of Section \ref{sec:homotopy-theory-algebras}.